Joint Max-Min Power Control and Clustering in Cell-Free Wireless Networks: Design and Analysis: Numerical Examples

 \section{Numerical Examples}

-This section presents numerical results from the proposed joint optimization algorithm for max-min SINR across various network setups.
+This section presents numerical results from the proposed joint optimization algorithm, which aims to achieve max-min SINR across various network setups.
 The theoretical characterization from Section~\ref{5_theory_analysis} is also validated by comparing it with the algorithm.

 The cell-free wireless network consists of APs positioned at fixed locations in a hexagonal grid, with varying numbers of users uniformly distributed across the entire network area.
 The inter-AP distance is set to 100 m.
 The channel between user $n$ and antenna $k$ of AP $r$ experiences independent block Rayleigh fading $h_{rkn} \sim \mathcal{N}_{\mathbb{C}}(0, g_{rn}^2)$, with $g_{rn} = -30.5-36.7\,\mathrm{log}_{10} \left( \frac{d_{rn}}{1\,[\mathrm{m}]}\right) + F_{rn} [\mathrm{dB}]$ \cite[Ch.~5]{demir21}.
 Here, $d_{rn}$ is the 3-dimensional distance from user $n$ to AP $r$, accounting for a 10 m height difference.
 The path loss exponent is $\alpha = 3.67$, and shadow fading is modeled as $F_{rn} \sim \mathcal{N}(0, 4^2)$, with terms from an AP to different users correlated as